Statistical Ecology (PGDip/MSc) 2025 entry

-Learn the modern statistical methods currently used by professionals in ecology, including how to formulate problems, conduct appropriate analyses and effectively communicate results to a variety of audiences.
-To balance theory and application, placement opportunities will be available with partner organisations within the UK and abroad.
+Learn the modern statistical methods currently used by researchers and professionals in ecology, including how to formulate problems, conduct appropriate analyses, and effectively communicate results to various audiences.
+To balance theory and application, placement opportunities are available with partner organisations within the UK and abroad.

 Start date